ostrodmit/AdaFilter/README.md

 ```

 ## Usage and Documentation
-The user interface is implemented in file ``filter_recovery.m``.
-In **MATLAB** command line,
+The user deals with function ``filter_recovery`` implemented in file ``filter_recovery.m``.
+This function accepts three parameters: 1D or 2D array of observations ``y``, structure ``params`` with denoising parameters, and structure ``solver_control`` with parameters of the filter fitting procedure.

-and the documentation is available
+and the documentation is available at

 ## Features
-Currently (Feb.
-2018), the following features are implemented:
+As of Feb.
+2018, the following features are implemented:

 ## Demos
 We provide "numerical tours" to demonstrate application of our approach to different signals in 1D and 2D.
 In **MATLAB** command line, type: